Historic Sites of Manitoba: Ness Junior High School / Ness Middle School (3300 Ness Avenue, Winnipeg)

 Principals | Vice-Principals | Teachers | Photos & Coordinates | Sources

-Based on a design by the Winnipeg architectural firm of Pratt Lindgren and Associates for the Kirkfield Park School District No. 30, the structure was built at a cost of $537,929 by Taubensee Construction Limited.
+Based on a design by the Winnipeg architectural firm of Pratt Lindgren and Associates for the Kirkfield Park School District No. 30, the structure was built at a cost of $537,929 by Taubensee Construction Company.
 The school took its name from the adjoining street which, in turn, commemorates Frank Ness, a local municipal official and long-serving the Secretary-Treasurer of the Rural Municipality of Assiniboia.
 The school opened to students in grades 7 and 8 on 1 September 1965 and an opening ceremony occurred on 10 November 1965.
 It later accommodated earlier grades too.
 The facility is now known as Ness Middle School.

 Principals